typedb/typedb-docs/0001-typedb/02-dev/03-match.md

 </div>

 In general, a pattern can be thought of as a system of equations, where every equation is a single statement.
 TypeDB will solve the system to find all solutions.
-Every solution includes a value for every variable.
+Every solution includes a concept (type or instance) for every variable.

 TypeQL statements constitute the smallest building blocks of queries.
 Please find below a close look at the typical statement structure.